-- Have knowledge and understanding of fundamental electrical engineering concepts in the design and operation of traditional and renewable power supply systems;
+- An appreciation of the role of key electrical engineering concepts in the design and operation of traditional and renewable power supply systems;

-- Have an awareness and understanding of the main problems of grid integration of renewable energy;
+- Awareness and understanding of the main problems of grid integration of renewable energies;

-- Perform calculations that apply these concepts and methods and be able to work with and quantify the effect of incomplete or uncertain information in order to inform the design and operation of renewable energy systems.
-This provides a necessary foundation for the understanding of relevant electrical aspects of renewable energy engineering, which allows application and adaptation to new situations.
+- Ability to perform calculations that apply these concepts, in order to not just inform the design and operation of renewable energy systems, but also provide a necessary foundation for the understanding of relevant electrical aspects of renewable energy engineering.

 |G. Rizzoni, "Principles and Applications of Electrical Engineering", McGraw-Hill|